For Jobseekers

 Why Is It Important to Develop Your Soft Skills?

-In this article, we explore what soft skills are and how to demonstrate soft skills on your CV.
+In this article, we explore what soft skills are, the different types of soft skills you can build over time and how to demonstrate them during a job application.

 What are soft skills?

-Soft skills are often referred to as transferable skills and can be utilised across a wide range of roles.
-These skills are largely ‘non-technical’, meaning they don’t relate to specific industries or career paths, which is why they’re so important to develop.
+Soft skills, sometimes referred to as transferable skills, can be utilised across a wide range of roles and are largely non-technical, meaning they don’t relate to a specific industry or career path.

-Soft skills sit alongside your ‘hard skills’ and help you become a more well-rounded individual overall.
-You’ll use your soft skills during all of your job roles and they’ll dictate how well you operate in the workplace, solve everyday problems and advance throughout your career.
+You’ll use soft skills during all of your job roles, and they’ll dictate how well you operate in the workplace, solve problems and advance throughout your career.

 Related: What skills are employers looking for?